grafana/grafana/docs/sources/alerting/alerting-rules/templates/reference.md

 ## Differences with notification templates

 Both notification templates and alert rule templates use the Go templating system.
-However, the functions and variables available in notification templates differ from those used in annotations and labels templates.
+However, the [functions and variables available in notification templates](ref:notification-template-reference) differ from those used in annotations and labels templates, which are described in this documentation.

-Annotation and label templates operate in the context of an individual alert instance, while notification templates apply to the context of a notification for a group of alerts.
+Annotation and label templates operate in the context of an individual alert instance, while notification templates apply to a notification that includes a group of alert(s).

 For example, notification templates provide the `.Alerts` variable, which includes the list of all firing and resolved alerts in the notification.
-For more details, refer to the [list of variables and functions in notification templates](ref:notification-template-reference).
+This variable is not available in alert rule templates, which operate within the context of a single alert instance.

-Additionally, you cannot use the `define` and `template` functions to share templates for labels and annotations as you can in notification templates.

-Instead, you need to write each template inline within the label or annotation fields and manually copy the templates wherever you want to reuse them.
+Additionally, you cannot use the `define` and `template` functions to share templates for labels and annotations, as you can with notification templates.
+Instead, you need to write each template inline within the label or annotation fields, and manually copy the templates wherever you want to reuse them.